 The city is a simulacrum that communicates through physical, concrete morphemes, forming a language that is at once incomprehensible and unfamiliar.
 The city fires off messages transmitted through dynamic poems; drawn paths that form constellations of meanings in search of Others that might distinguish the morphological values of this language.

 Compared to cities that display some intentional urban plan, the lines laid down by the city of São Paulo translate its history of antagonistic urban policies.
 This idiosyncratic dispute is translated daily into the involuntary pathways, detours, and wanderings that the city’s lines oblige us to follow.
 In these excesses of life, located on the fringes of productive logic, the body produces an intimate language with the city.
-An unintentional language, secret even, invisible, inconvenient… Our relationship with the city does not emerge from any understanding of these glyphs, but from their aesthetic, derived from the energy we exchange with the city, a pulsing trail.
+An unintentional language, secret even, invisible, inconvenient… Our relationship with the city does not emerge from any understanding of these glyphs, but from their aesthetics, derived from the energy we exchange with the city and tracing pulsing trails.

 Xidxdx Lxdx is a system/ritual for representing and visualizing this post-human language built out of the interactions between people, buildings, streets, pathways and other agents of the urban environment.
 It continues some of the discussions that began during the meetings of the Laboratório Gráfico Queer/Desviante: the denormatization of (typo)graphic design, the colonialism of the word queer and the limitations imposed by gender on languages (and vice-versa).